 The Rezm ransomware is a malware that encrypts all the files on a computer and demands that victims pay a ransom of $980 in the form Bitcoins to access their files again.
-The Bitcoin address where the money is to be sent is displayed through a readme.txt file that also promises to decrypt a single file for free as proof that the fraudsters behind the malware will keep their word.
+The Bitcoin address, to which the ransom is to be sent, is mentioned in a readme.txt file.
+This file also asserts that a single file will be decrypted for free as a proof of their intention to restore access.
 Victims who are able to pay the ransom within 72 hours are also guaranteed a 50% discount on the ransom price.

 What Can the Rezm Ransomware Do?